VinnieRossi/katacoda-scenarios/rhoar-spring-boot/creating-applications-for-cloud/00-intro.md

 In this scenario you will get started developing Spring Boot applications using the [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) platform.
-We will be downloading a simple Spring Boot application with the Spring Initalizr and then going through different processes in order to deploy that application to OpenShift.
+We will be downloading a simple Spring Boot application with the Spring Initializr and then going through different processes in order to deploy that application to OpenShift.

 ## How is Spring Boot supported on OpenShift?